fairxcluster/Fair-clustering-based-on-counterfactual-distances-/README.md

 1. Separation Fair k-Means
 2. Social Fair k-Means
-3. Separation–Social Fair k-Means (combined method)
+3. Unifair k-Means (combined method)
-4. Deep Social and Deep Separation Fair k-Means
+4. Deep Separation, Deep Social & Deep Unifair Fair k-Means

 Each method addresses fairness in clustering from a different perspective, and all are implemented in a modular and reproducible form.